Impact of Foregrounds on HI Intensity Mapping Cross-Correlations with Optical Surveys: HI Optical Cosmology with Foregrounds

-The biggest challenge with this method is ensuring the padded data includes continuous foregrounds since this is what \fastica needs to utilise to remove them.
-We therefore extrapolate the data by replicating and concatenating the observed signal through redshift before and after the main data.\\
+So we have added reversed copies of the data to the beginning and the end of the original redshift range.
+This ensures the padded data includes continuous foregrounds since this is what a blind foreground clean needs to utilise in order to remove them.\\

 Figure \ref{Cl-DES_corrected} shows the performance of these corrections on the MICE catalogue.
 We have shown this at a redshift of $z=1.075$ which is closer to the extreme end of the redshift range for MICE and therefore has more need for correction.
 The solid blue line which shows the cross-correlation signal for \fastica foreground cleaned map demonstrates how poor the signal is without any correction.
 The solid red line then shows that with the artificial extension to the redshift ranges and the LoS mean corrections to the power spectrum outlined by Equation \eqref{crosscorrection}, the signal is significantly recovered and approaches the original signal with no foregrounds (blue dashed line).